What is GHK-Cu peptide?

 PubChem: CID 73587

 1. GHK-Cu and Skin Healing

 GHK-Cu is a natural component of human blood and, as such, has been found to play an integral role in skin regeneration pathways.
-Research in skin cultures has found that GHK stimulates the synthesis as well as breakdown of collagen, glycosaminoglycans, and other extracellular matrix components like proteoglycans and chondroitin sulfate.
+Research in skin cultures has found that GHK stimulates the synthesis as well as breaking down of collagen, glycosaminoglycans, and other extracellular matrix components like proteoglycans and chondroitin sulfate.
 The effect is partially mediated through the positive effects of GHK-Cu recruitment on fibroblasts, endothelial cells, and immune cells.
-The peptide attracts these cells to the site of wound and also coordinates their activity in repairing the damage.
+The peptide attracts these cells to the wound site and coordinates their activity in repairing the damage.

-GHK-Cu happens to be a common ingredient in skin-care and cosmetic products.
-It not only improves elasticity of the skin but also mediates skin tightening and firming.
-It further protects the skin against damage due to sunlight, reduces hyperpigmentation and the appearance of fine lines and wrinkles.
+GHK-Cu happens to be a common ingredient in skincare and cosmetic products.
+It not only improves the elasticity of the skin but also mediates skin tightening and firming.
+It further protects the skin against damage due to sunlight.
+It also reduces hyperpigmentation and the appearance of fine lines and wrinkles.
 Modulation of collagen synthesis by GHK-Cu is important in reducing the appearance of scars, preventing hypertrophic healing, smoothening rough skin, and repairing the structure of aged skin.
-These roles of GHK-Cu are mediated partially via its ability to boost expression of transforming growth factor-Beta.
+These roles of GHK-Cu are mediated partially via its ability to boost the expression of transforming growth factor Beta.
 It is likely that the peptide works through various biochemical pathways and modifies gene expression.

 2. Cognition and Nervous System Function

 The mechanism behind neuronal death, which occurs in degenerative diseases such as Alzheimer’s is poorly understood.
 This limits the development of effective treatments making the existing regimens only partly beneficial.
 Studies have shown that GHK-Cu can inhibit the age-associated loss in neuronal function, which is involved in such diseases.